bmarwritescode/oopsla-19-artifact/README.md

 cd oopsla-19-artifact
 ```

 Now, fetch the tar file for [Sketch](https://drive.google.com/file/d/1Cq3M0jFFZ-dAWtNfb_OAl-BN_iI5VB69/view?usp=sharing) and copy it into the `oopsla-19-artifact` folder.
+Make sure the file is named `sketch.tar.gz`.

 Now, simply call the following to build the machine
 ```